South Sudan refugee, athlete, Olympian is newest UNHCR Goodwill Ambassador

 Always on the run

-Following conflict in South Sudan in 2005, Mr. Pur journeyed alone to Kakuma refugee camp in neighbouring Kenya.
+Following the conflict in South Sudan in 2005, Mr Pur journeyed alone to Kakuma refugee camp in neighbouring Kenya.
 He was only 10 years old at the time.

 As the agency's newest Goodwill Ambassador, he will continue to advocate for the rights of displaced people while continuing his training to be on the Refugee Olympic Team at the Tokyo Games in 2021.